FWinkler79/SpringCloudPlatform/README.md

   (See [this Spring Cloud Config issue](https://github.com/spring-cloud/spring-cloud-config/issues/514).)
 - Configs are loaded using the following URL pattern `/{name}/{profile}/{label}` where
   - name: service ID
-  - profile: active spring profile
+  - profile: active spring profile (optional)
   - label: usually `master` but can be any git tag, commit ID or branch name.
   - see [Spring Cloud Config](https://cloud.spring.io/spring-cloud-config/reference/html/) and [Locating Remote Configuration Resources](https://cloud.spring.io/spring-cloud-config/reference/html/#_locating_remote_configuration_resources)
 - Uses Spring Cloud Bus, RabbitMQ and Spring Cloud Config Monitor to expose an `/monitor` endpoint which can be registered as a GitHub WebHook.
 Every time the configuration changes in GitHub, GitHub sends an event to the `/monitor` endpoint.
   The controller behind the `/monitor` endpoint fires a refresh event via the Spring Cloud Bus (using RabbitMQ as the signalling layer), BUT: only to the service instances that are affected by the change in GitHub (based on Eureka service registry).
   Services refresh automatically with changes in the configurations being pushed to GitHub!
-- Exposes http://localhost:1111/actuator/bus-refresh endpoint, to refresh all services on the bus at once.
-See also: http://localhost:1111/actuator/bus-env where you could post key-value pairs to add to every service's environment.
+- Exposes `http://localhost:1111/actuator/bus-refresh` endpoint, to refresh all services on the bus at once.
+See also: `http://localhost:1111/actuator/bus-env` where you could post key-value pairs to add to every service's environment.
   See also [addressing of individual service instance](https://cloud.spring.io/spring-cloud-bus/reference/html/index.html#addressing-an-instance).
 - Use http://smee.io to forward WebHook events to localhost.

+You can see the configurations the server provides by opening its endpoint in a browser.
+For example, `http://localhost:1111/reservation-service/master` shows the configurations the `reservation-service` sees.
+With the URL `http://localhost:1111/application/master` you can see the configurations **every** application sees (the basic configurations).
+Note  that the reservation-service in this example sees an layered view of its own configurations mixed with the basic configurations!
+Using `http://localhost:1111/reservation-service/cloud/master` will show the configurations `reservation-service` will see, if the `cloud` profile is active in the service (e.g. by setting `spring.profiles.active=cloud` in the `reservation-service`'s environment).

 ## Updating Configs